 Where To Buy

-Find it at Japanese grocery stores and possibly at your local farmers’ market (depending on the area).
+Find it at Asian and Japanese grocery stores and your local farmers’ market (depending on the area).

 If you have a green thumb, you can grow it in your garden!
 Buy komatsuna seeds at Kitazawa Seed Co.
 It’s a fast-growing vegetable and is very hardy and tolerant of cold climates.